nzymedefense/nzyme/README.md

 Note  the `graylog_addresses` variable that has to point to a GELF TCP input in your Graylog setup.
 Adapt it accordingly.

+Please refer to the [example config in the repository](https://github.com/lennartkoopmann/nzyme/blob/master/nzyme.conf.example) for a more verbose version with comments.

 #### Run

 After disconnecting from all WiFi networks (you might have to "forget" them in the macOS WiFi settings), you can start nzyme like this: